 - 3.1.
 A sum of £500,000 was made available.
-After taking account of projects awarded in the previous 5 tranches between 2014 and 2019 a balance of around £144,000 is available. - 3.2.
+After taking account of projects awarded in the first tranche (2014-15) second tranche (2016-17) and third tranche (2017-18), there is a balance of around £170,000 available. - 3.2.
 Allocations will be on a match-funding basis.
-Normally this will 50/50, which gives the opportunity for £1 million overall to be spent on accessibility improvements over the life of the Accessibility Fund. - 3.3.
+Normally this will 50/50, which gives the opportunity for £1m overall to be spent on accessibility improvements over the life of the Accessibility Fund. - 3.3.
 However, the Fund Management Group will have discretion to consider and approve bids requiring grant of more than 50% of total costs. - 3.4.
-Where appropriate, projects covering more than one financial year can be considered.
+Where appropriate, projects covering more than one financial year can be considered. - 3.5.
+We would welcome early enquiries and discussion concerning any potential proposals.